Bug zapper: Description

 Many bug zappers are fitted with trays that collect the electrocuted insects; other models are designed to allow the debris to fall to the ground below.
-Some use a fan to help to trap the insect.
+Some use a fan to help trap the insect.

 Indoors or outdoors use

 Bug zapper traps may be installed indoors, or outdoors if they are constructed to withstand the effects of weather.

 However, they are not effective at killing biting insects (female mosquitoes and other insects) outdoors, being much more effective at attracting and killing other harmless and beneficial insects.
 A study by the University of Delaware showed that over a period of 15 summer nights, 13,789 insects were killed among six devices.
 Of those insects killed, only 31 were biting insects.

 Mosquitoes are attracted to carbon dioxide and water vapor in the breath of mammals, not ultraviolet light.
 However, there are now bug zappers that emit carbon dioxide or use an external bait, such as octenol, to better attract biting insects into the trap.